 Both CE-routers had network statements to advertise the public IP subnet (PUB-SUB) to the Internet (perfect) and a static route to null 0 to ensure the PUB-SUB would always be advertised.

-I could easily recognize each and every design choice he made; the whole DMZ was a perfect implementation of various BGP recipes that I can trace back at least 15 years (when I put them in the BGP course we developed for Cisco Europe in mid-1990s).
+I could easily recognize each and every design choice he made; the whole DMZ was a perfect implementation of various BGP recipes that I can trace back to (at least) the BGP course I developed for Cisco Europe in mid-1990s.
 Note: I don’t think I could claim to be the author of any one of them; they were always considered (at least by some) best practices.

 While most of the recipes made his design more complex than necessary, the last one (static route to null 0) was actually harmful (as the academics say: the proof is left as an exercise for the reader – post it in the comments).